syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 3.SubItems

-### Adding HeadertoolbarItem
+### Adding HeaderToolbarItem

-`HeadertoolbarItem` will be arranged on top of the image editor and you can customize headertoolbaritem with the help of Icon and Text as like below,
+`HeaderToolbarItem` will be arranged on top of the image editor and you can customize header toolbar item with the help of Icon and Text as like below,

 {% highlight C# %}

-            editor.ToolbarSettings.ToolbarItems.Add(new HeaderToolbarItem() { Icon = ImageSource.FromResource("IMgeditForms.share.png"), Text="Share" });
+            editor.ToolbarSettings.ToolbarItems.Add(new HeaderToolbarItem() { Icon = ImageSource.FromResource("ImgeditForms.share.png"), Text="Share" });

 {% endhighlight %}